COVID-19 and the Long-Term Care system in France

 • 4.01.
 Reforms to address Long-Term Care governance

-A fifth pillar of social security is being created around long-term care insurance.
-Social care policy (termed policy of ‘independence’) will be steered between the Caisse nationale de solidarite pour l’autonomie (CNSA, which becomes a true insurance fund), and local authorities (the decentralised level).
-There are plans over 2020-2022 to improve and modernise local regional authorities for the disabled (Maison Departementale des Personnes Handicapees) and local regional authorities for independence (Maison Departementale de l’Autonomie), which help people who draw on care access care and support by providing services such as information, care assessments and planning, follow-up, and medication.
+A?fifth pillar of social security?was introduced around long-term care.
+Social care policy (termed policy of long-term care) will be steered between the Caisse nationale de solidarite pour l’autonomie (CNSA, which becomes a true insurance fund), and local authorities (the decentralised level).
+There are?plans?over?
+2020-2022 to improve and modernise local authorities’ single points of access for the disabled (Maison Departementale des Personnes Handicapées) or for disabled and elderly (Maison Departementale de l’Autonomie), which help people who draw on care access care and support by providing services such as information, care assessments and planning, follow-up, and medication.
 The centres are made up of multi-disciplinary teams including doctors, nurses, occupational therapists, care workers, and inclusion specialists.

 • 4.02.
 Reforms to the Long-term care financing system